rschristopher/ischristtrue.com/src/ancient-views/iconoclasm.md

 !!! quote "Genesis 1:26"
     And God said, Let us make man in our image (**tselem**), after our likeness (**demut**): and let them have dominion over the fish of the sea, and over the fowl of the air, and over the cattle, and over all the earth, and over every creeping thing that creepeth upon the earth.

-We can best understand iconography in the Old Testament with respect to iconoclasts are themselves evidence of ancient veneration of icons.
+We can best understand iconography in the Old Testament with respect to the many icons in the temples.

 !!! quote "Exodus 25:18-21"
     And thou shalt make two cherubims of gold, of beaten work shalt thou make them, in the two ends of the mercy seat.